ireaneus/CDI/Plenary.md

 In summary, **Plenary Inspiration** affirms that all Scripture is fully inspired, authoritative, and free from error.
 This has far-reaching implications for how Christians interpret, apply, and trust the Bible in all aspects of life, doctrine, and church practice.

+The Bible is the final authority not only on faith and practice, but final authority on any subject the bible addresses itself on.  ie..
+History, social, geography,

+1. When the 40 writers wrote the original 66 books of the Bible there was no errors, no mistakes, not one jot was misplaced
+2. There was no omissions, everything God wanted to include and in its timing was included
+3. Preserved from authors making addtions to the word written
+4. The authors wrote with the words in the order God intended
+5. God super-intended and the authors were instruments to the complete scriptures